jotonedev/blog/_posts/2025-11-26-snakectf-2025-finals.markdown

 Overall, SnakeCTF 2025 Finals was a fantastic experience.
 I am proud of the challenges I created and the opportunity to share my work and contribute to such a high-quality event.
 I’m already looking forward to future editions.

 If you want to learn more about the event, please check out our [website](https://snakectf.org/).
-You can find the scoreboard for the event [here](https://ctftime.org/event/2994).
+You can find the scoreboard for the event on [CTFtime](https://ctftime.org/event/2994).

 ![Group photo with all the participants](/assets/images/posts/snakectf_2025_finals_02.avif)